llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first operand is a vector value to be written to memory.
-The second operand is a vector of pointers, pointing to where the value elements should be stored.
+The first argument is a vector value to be written to memory.
+The second argument is a vector of pointers, pointing to where the value elements should be stored.
-The third operand is a vector of boolean values with the same number of elements as the return type.
+The third argument is a vector of boolean values with the same number of elements as the return type.
 The fourth is the explicit vector length of the operation.

-The :ref:`align <attr_align>` parameter attribute can be provided for the second operand.
+The :ref:`align <attr_align>` parameter attribute can be provided for the second argument.

 Semantics:
 """"""""""

-The '``llvm.vp.scatter``' intrinsic writes multiple scalar values to memory in the same way as the '``llvm.masked.scatter``' intrinsic, where the mask is taken from the combination of the '``mask``' and '``evl``' operands in the usual VP way.
-The '``alignment``' operand of the '``llvm.masked.scatter``' does not have a corresponding operand in '``llvm.vp.scatter``': it is instead provided via the optional ``align`` parameter attribute on the vector-of-pointers operand.
+The '``llvm.vp.scatter``' intrinsic writes multiple scalar values to memory in the same way as the '``llvm.masked.scatter``' intrinsic, where the mask is taken from the combination of the '``mask``' and '``evl``' arguments in the usual VP way.
+The '``alignment``' argument of the '``llvm.masked.scatter``' does not have a corresponding argument in '``llvm.vp.scatter``': it is instead provided via the optional ``align`` parameter attribute on the vector-of-pointers argument.
 Otherwise it is taken as the ABI alignment of the destination addresses as specified by the :ref:`datalayout string<langref_datalayout>`.